LeeJepsen/Wide-Receiver-Evaluation/README.md

 ## Analytical approach
 Using standardized 2024 performance data and an unsupervised modeling approach (Partitioning Around Medoids).
 This process resulted in four intuitive wide receiver archetypes.
-- Do-it-all WRs (Cluster 1): High volume, multi-situational primary options.
+- Do-it-all WRs (Cluster 1): Players with strong volume, red zone usage, and consistent production across multiple metrics.
-- Field-Stretchers (Cluster 2): Receivers who create value through big downfield plays.
+- Field-Stretchers (Cluster 2): Deep threats with high yards per reception and fewer overall targets.
-- Slot/Gadget WRs (Cluster 3): Short area, yards after catch focused contributors.
+- Slot/Gadget WRs (Cluster 3): Short-area receivers with high YAC/R and lower scoring totals.
-- Boom-or-Bust Depth WRs (Cluster 4): Volatile, situational players with inconsistent usage.
+- Boom-or-Bust Depth WRs (Cluster 4): Players who rely on touchdowns and deep shots but had inconsistent usage and drop rate concerns.

 Once these roles were defined, the analysis shifted to exploring how production and contract cost relate within each group.